rdf-pipeline/team-docs/Getting-Started.md

 - a means of executing a dataflow pipeline.

 A pipeline is represented as a directed graph of nodes, in which each node can process and store data.
 - A connection from node X to node Y means that data flows from X to Y.
 - If a node's input changes, the node will fire the its "updater", which is responsible for updating that node's state.
 - When an updater changes a node's state, the Framework notifies any downstream nodes, which may in turn cause the updaters of those nodes to fire, and so on.
 - Thus, state changes are automatically propagated through the pipeline according to the data dependencies expressed by the pipeline graph, in much the same way that build systems like [make](https://en.wikipedia.org/wiki/Make_(software)) or [ant](https://en.wikipedia.org/wiki/Apache_Ant) update their output when the source files change.

-# A Pipeline
+# Initial Pipeline

 ## Read, Transform, Write

 In this section, we'll create a pipeline that transforms data, using the custom components provided by the RDF Pipeline Framework -- and not just the basic components provided in NoFlo.
 The pipeline will read from a file in `.jsonld` format, extract a section of the file, write it to intermediate locations and then summarize the computation.
 Each node in this pipeline is created from a pre-existing component.
 Later you will learn how you to create your own components by defining your own updaters.

 ## Wire It Up

 We'll do each node and edge in turn:

 1. Add the `RDF-COMPONENTS/READ-CONTENT` component by clicking on the `default/main` link in the upper left hand corner of the page and typing the first few letters, "read-".
-Click on the full component name to select it and add a new node to the canvas.
+Find the full component name in the list of components and click it to add a new 'read-content' node to the graph.
 ![Adding first component](images/Add-Read-Content-Component.png)

-2. Configure the `READ-CONTENT` component to read file [test/data/cmumps-patient7.jsonld](https://github.com/noflo-rdf-pipeline/blob/master/test/data/cmumps-patient7.jsonld)  by clicking on the `read-content` node that appeared on the canvas, and editing the `filename` field in the configuration view that appears in the upper left hand corner.
+2. Configure the `READ-CONTENT` component to read file [test/data/cmumps-patient7.jsonld](https://github.com/noflo-rdf-pipeline/blob/master/test/data/cmumps-patient7.jsonld)  by clicking on the `read-content` node that appeared in the graph, and editing the `filename` field in the configuration view that appears in the upper left hand corner.
 Click into the `filename` field and type in this file path: `test/data/cmumps-patient7.jsonld`

 This path assumes you are running noflo-nodejs from within the directory of the noflo-rdf-components directory; you may need to modify it if you're starting from a different working directory.
 ![setting read-content component filename input](images/Set-Read-Content-File.png)

-3. Add the `RDF-COMPONENTS/CMUMPS2FHIR-DEMOGRAPHICS` component by clicking on the `default/main` link in the upper left hand corner of the page and typing the first few letters, "cmumps2fhir-".
-Click on the full component name to select it and add it to the canvas.
-Then, drag it to wherever you like on the page.
+3. Add the `RDF-COMPONENTS/CMUMPS2FHIR-DEMOGRAPHICS` component by clicking on the `default/main` link in the upper left hand corner of the page and typing a few letters of the component name, such as "demog" or "cmumps2fhir-".
+Click the full component name in the list to select and add it to the graph.
+You may then drag the new node to wherever you like on the page.
 ![finding cmumps2fhir-demographics component](images/Add-Cmumps2Fhir-Demographics.png)

 4. Create a data flow path between the two components.
 Click on the `read-content` node's `output` port, and drag the mouse over to the `cmumps2fhir-demographics` node's `data` port, then release the mouse button.